daniissac/RupeeSense/README.md

 ## License

-RupeeSense is open-source software licensed under the MIT license.
+RupeeSense is open-source software under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer